edelgrace/edelgrace.me/content/blog/2016-03-14-blogilates-beginners-workout-calendar-2-0-day-27.md

 <div class="flex-video">
 </div>

-  * _Cross Butt Lift:_ This move is really interesting&#8230; I could feel the burn through the entire thing.
+  * _Cross Butt Lift:_ This move is really interesting...
+I could feel the burn through the entire thing.
 I also did not do it properly because I just could not make my knee touch the floor.
   * _Fire Hydrant:_ When I first tried this move, it was pretty easy but in this video, after those cross butt lifts, my butt was on fire!
 Ironic, considering the name of the move, haha.
   * _Heel Lift:_ Oh my legs!
-And more importantly, oh my butt&#8230; The pulses are torturous.
+And more importantly, oh my butt...
+The pulses are torturous.